Small Intestine Bacterial Overgrowth is not IBS

 Worms and parasites can also be a contributing factor.
 No, they’re not a third-world-only phenomenon—they’re everywhere, including here.
 And they’re far more common than most folks realize leading to chronic ailments from leaky gut and adrenal fatigue to cancer.

-How do we treat SIBO?
+How to treat SIBO?

 I’m not a fan of antibiotics; they’re overprescribed for problems they can’t fix (like viruses) or in situations where your own immune system is about to kick in and take care of the problem.
 In this case, bacteria are the problem, so antibiotics are the best solution.
 Your doctor will decide the regimen.
 Just make sure she or he understands that antibiotics wipe out most of your immune system’s good bacteria along with the bad, leaving you vulnerable to countless health threats, gastrointestinal and otherwise.